calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 The other element of the message's `union` is just a simple array of bytes  named `all`.
 This is generated so that the user can modify the signals in a raw manner if desired.

+## CAN Access Macros

-## Signals Access Macros
+### Signals Access Macros

 A set of access macros are generated for each signal in the network within file `cog_comgen_CAN_NWID_network.h`.
 These macros provide alternative means of accessing the signals (reading and writing) of the messages directly from their raw data instead of using the `s` structures defined in previous section.

 If for some reason, the generated `s` structure fields don't get properly packed then the macros can be used as alternatives since they do not depend on compiler's struct logic.
-Instead, the macros use type casting, masking and shiftings in order to access the signals.
+Instead, the macros use type casting, masking and shifting's in order to access the signals.

 Another advantage of using these macros is that they do not face signal fragmentation situation.
 Meaning that regardless of the type of signal (except for array signals) a single macro can fully access it.

-At the end is users decission to choose which means of accessing the signals fits better its needs either by using the `s` structure, the `all` array or the access macros.
+At the end is users decision to choose which means of accessing the signals fits better its needs either by using the `s` structure, the `all` array or the access macros.

-### "Extract" signal macros (read from any provided array)
+#### "Extract" signal macros (read from any provided array)

 Extract macros are generated for all non-array signals.
 These macros have the following naming convention: